 -

-Lotte & John Hecht Memorial Foundation of Vancouver, BC would like to welcome research groups to apply for funding opportunities in the field of major illnesses with primary focus in oncology.
-We specialize in providing support to research projects that are novel and innovative and/or that otherwise experience difficulties in receiving support from other sources potentially resulted from inability to create intellectual property, or from lack of peer support – in other words, high risk, unconventional and disruptive research.
+Lotte & John Hecht Memorial Foundation of Vancouver, BC would like to welcome research groups to apply for funding opportunities in the field of major illnesses with a primary focus in oncology.
+We specialize in providing support to research projects that are novel and innovative and/or that otherwise experience difficulties in receiving support from other sources, potentially resulting from the inability to create intellectual property or from lack of peer support – in other words, high-risk, unconventional and disruptive research.

-Because of that premise, research project must be of high quality.
-We welcome all spectrum of experimental design initiatives, from meta-analyses and pilots to randomized controlled double-blinded trials and operational support; both pre-clinical and clinical projects are invited, with preference being given to clinical trials.
+Because of that premise, the research project must be of high quality.
+We welcome all spectrums of experimental design initiatives, from meta-analyses and pilots to randomized controlled double-blinded trials and operational support; both pre-clinical and clinical projects are invited, with preference being given to clinical trials.

 Deadlines:

-Currently, applications are reviewed three times per year with potential for funding starting in April, August, and December for successful applicants.
+Currently, applications are reviewed three times per year, and the potential for funding starts in April, August, and December for successful applicants.

 Submission Guidelines:

-Applicants should telephone the Foundation to discuss their project ahead of submitting a proposal.
+Applicants should telephone the Foundation to discuss their project before submitting a proposal.
 If appropriate, a letter of intent and supporting documents will be requested.

 Additional Information: